-In Iowa, we have a 3 day waiting period for TTD (temporary total disability) benefits which means that, unless you miss more than 2 weeks of work, you will not be paid by workers' compensation for the first 3 days that you miss work due to a work related injury.
+In Iowa, we have a three day waiting period for TTD (temporary total disability) benefits which means that, unless you miss more than 2 weeks of work, you will not be paid by workers' compensation for the first three days that you miss work due to a work related injury.
 However, you may have sick pay, vacation pay, personal days, etc. that will pay you for this time off.
-If you do miss more than 2 weeks, then the work comp insurance company is supposed to pay your for the first 3 days.
+If you do miss more than two weeks, then the work comp insurance company is supposed to pay your for the first 3 days.

 How is the amount I am paid calculated?